Danish government aims to own 22-30% stake in SAS, finance minister says | Business

 Danish government aims to own 22-30% stake in SAS, finance minister says

-Denmark is willing to forgive debt owed by loss-making airline SAS and also to inject more capital together with private investors, Finance Minister Nikolai Wammen said on Friday.
+Denmark is willing to forgive debt owed by loss-making airline SAS and also to inject more capital together with private investors, Finance Minister Nicolai Wammen said on Friday.

 Denmark could raise its stake to between 22% and 30% from today's 21.8% in order to help secure the carrier's future, he said.